kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

 The learning curve of alexnet is shown above.

-Alexnets have a unique learning curve, as their loss function on both training set and the validation set remain high at the first 5 - 10 epochs, and then rapidly decrease to a level under 0.5 average cross-entropy error and 10% average misclassification error on both training and validation set.
+The parameters are: $lr = 0.001$, $seeds = \{42, 422, 442, 4222, 4422, 4442\}$, $momentum = 0$, $N_{batch} = 100$, $N_{epochs} = 30$.
+Alexnets have unique learning curves, as their loss function on both training set and the validation set remain high at the first 5 - 10 epochs, and then rapidly decrease to a level under 0.5 average cross-entropy error and 10% average misclassification error on both training and validation set.
 In the whole process, alexnets are extremely stable and faced no overfitting.
-This demonstrates the powerful learning ability and good structure of alexnet.
+This demonstrates the powerful learning ability and well-defined structure of alexnet.

 #### **(c)**
 <br>